sofiaoreis/lithium-slicer/rebuttal.md

 We kindly thank the reviewer for its insights and comments on our work.

 We will ascertain that the paper's formality will be improved as well as the minor issues will be addressed.
-Exploring the statistical machine learning approach remains as future work.
+Exploring the statistical machine learning approach remains as future work, though.

 ### Review 263473: